-Overview To define a spectral math waveform Related control elements & resources Set the frequency domain The spectral analyzer center frequency and the frequency span must be within the bandwidth setting determined by the sample rate. controls See Figure 3-44 on page 3-173 to see how a signal consisting of two sine waves looks on screen as the spectral analyzer controls are adjusted.
+Overview To define a spectral math waveform (Cont.)
+Related control elements and resources Set the frequency domain controls The spectral analyzer center frequency and the frequency span must be within the bandwidth setting determined by the sample rate.
+See Figure 3-47 on page 3-209 to see how a signal consisting of two sine waves looks on screen as the spectral analyzer controls are adjusted.
 A rectangular window was used.
-20. To set the frequency range over which the spectral analysis is performed, touch Freq Span and use the multipurpose knobs or keypad to set the frequency range.
-Higher sample rates allow you to set greater frequency spans.
+20. To set the frequency range over which the spectral analysis is performed, touch Freq Span, and use the multipurpose knobs or keypad to set the frequency range.
+11 8 11 Higher sample rates allow you to set greater frequency spans.
 To set the frequency span to the maximum allowed by the current sample rate, touch the Full button.
-21. To set the center frequency of the spectral analysis, touch Center Freq and use the multipurpose knobs or keypad to set the center frequency.
-1 march 2 marc Resolution bandwidth determines how small of a frequency difference may be resolved in the frequency domain output data.
+To set the center frequency of the spectral analysis, touch Center Freq and use the multipurpose knobs or keypad to set the center frequency.
+Resolution bandwidth determines how small of a frequency difference may be resolved in the frequency domain output data.
 It basically defines the bandwidth of the filters used to do the frequency domain analysis.
-N 22.
-To set the resolution bandwidth, touch Res BW and use the multipurpose knobs or keypad to set the resolution bandwidth.
+22. To set the resolution bandwidth, touch Res BW, and use the multipurpose knobs or keypad to set the resolution bandwidth.

-Overview То define a spectral math waveform Related control elements & resources Set the time domain controls sample rate and record length of the acquisition.
-Front panel 23.
-From the Spectral Analysis Setup menu, touch Resolution and adjust the time interval between data samples of the input waveform.
-Note: Resolution is the inverse of Sample rate.
+Overview To define a spectral math waveform (Cont.)
+Related control elements and resources Set the time domain controls sam con in th dura This ana e domain controls of the spectral analyzer determine the apple rate and record length of the acquisition.
+Front panel trols also affect the sample rate and record length, but not be same way.
+These controls allow you to change the ation on the acquisition without changing the sample rate.
+Is allows you to control the acquisition in a way that is logous to the frequency domain span and center uency controls in a spectral analyzer.
+23. From the Spectral Analysis Setup menu, touch Resolution, and adjust the time interval between data samples of the input waveform.
+Note.
+Resolution is the inverse of Sample rate.
 Adjust resolution to adjust sample rate.
 Resolution will also cause a change in record length such that the duration is kept constant at the value selected by the Duration control.
-24. To adjust the number of seconds over the duration of the acquired waveform (record length), touch Duration and use the multipurpose knobs or keypad to adjust the duration.
-Note: Changing duration also changes the record length.
-25. To set the gate position, touch Gate Pos and use the multipurpose knobs or keypad to adjust the gate position.
+24. To adjust the number of seconds over the duration of the acquired waveform (record length), touch Duration, and use the multipurpose knobs or keypad to adjust the duration.
+Note .
+Changing duration also changes the record length.
+1000 25.
+To set the gate position, touch Gate Pos, and use the multipurpose knobs or keypad to adjust the gate position.
 Gate position is the position of the phase reference point in the gate with respect to the trigger in seconds.
-The gate position and gate duration must be within the acquisition. .
-Called 26.
-To set the gate duration, touch Gate Dur and use the multipurpose knobs or keypad to adjust the gate duration.
-1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - Gate duration and resolution bandwidth both control gate duration, gate duration is displayed in seconds and resolution bandwidth in hertz. et all P
+The gate position and gate duration must be within the acquisition.
+26. To set the gate duration, touch Gate Dur, and use the multipurpose knobs or keypad to adjust the gate duration.
+Gate duration and resolution bandwidth both control gate duration; gate duration is displayed in seconds and resolution bandwidth in hertz.